The cost of travelling to Cambodia

 - Leisure and other activities in Cambodia

 At the end of this article, I will give you a summary of your expected daily expenses when visiting Cambodia.
-I will also try, as best as I can, to give you some idea about the cost of both a 2-week trip and a month-long trip.
+I will also try, as best I can, to give you an idea of the cost of both a 2-week trip and a month-long trip.

-However, it’s useful to know that in most tourist areas, people pay in dollars (USD).
-You can get them from cash dispensers in the cities.
-Very often, you will pay in dollars, and receive your change in Riel.
-On the Cambodian border, we found quite a few places where traders accept baht (Thai currency).
+However, it is useful to know that in most tourist areas, people pay in dollars (USD).
+You can withdraw them from ATMs in the cities.
+Very often, you will pay in dollars and receive your change in Riel.
+On the Cambodian border, we found quite a few places where traders accepted baht, the Thai currency.

 1 - Going to Cambodia: how much does it cost and how do we do it?

-To evaluate your travel budget in Cambodia, the first thing to consider is the cost of travel to get there.
+To evaluate your travel budget in Cambodia, the first thing to consider is the cost of getting there.
 This is certainly the part of the budget that will be the highest, especially if you come from North America.

 Of course, everything will depend on where you live.
-If you live in Europe, there are quite a few European capitals that offer flights to the country’s capital, Phnom Penh.
-If you are flexible, prices vary from 350/400€ (Paris, London) to about 500/600€ from other capitals.
+If you live in Europe, quite a few European capitals offer flights to the country’s capital, Phnom Penh.
+If you are flexible, prices vary from 350/400€ from Paris or London to around 500/600€ from other capitals.

-From the major cities of the United States (Los Angeles, New York, San Francisco), and also by being flexible, flights to Cambodia can be found for as low as 400$.
+From the major cities of the United States, such as Los Angeles, New York or San Francisco, and again if you are flexible, flights to Cambodia can be found for as low as 400$.
 From Canada, the cheapest flights start at $500/500 Canadian.

-In any case, i will recommend you have a look at this great flight comparison website i’ve been using since at least 10 years.
-I’m used to booked all my flights through it.
+In any case, I recommend having a look at this great flight comparison website, which I’ve been using for at least 10 years.
+I’m used to booking all my flights through it.

 2 - Sleeping in Cambodia

-As with a trip to Laos or Thailand, sleeping in Cambodia is very accessible and will not cost you a fortune as long as you stay in one of the small local guesthouses (similar to youth hostels).
+As with a trip to Laos or Thailand, sleeping in Cambodia is very affordable and will not cost you a fortune as long as you stay in one of the small local guesthouses, similar to youth hostels.

-To give you an idea of my budget for accommodation in Cambodia over the past month, we slept on average for $6 per night.
-In fact, if you are careful where you sleep and choose “the least expensive”, you can find rooms at almost $5/night almost anywhere.
-For this price, you will have a single room, which is clean and has a fan.
-Not luxury, but enough to suit my tastes.
-I admit that the concept of comfort varies quite a bit from person to person… That makes an average of 4.6€ per night for 2 people.
-Come on, we’re rounding up to a little over 2€ per person for somewhere to sleep, not too bad eh?
+To give you an idea of my accommodation budget in Cambodia over the past month, we slept for an average of $6 per night.
+In fact, if you are careful about where you sleep and choose “the least expensive”, you can find rooms at around $5/night almost anywhere.
+For this price, you will have a simple room that is clean and has a fan.
+Not luxury, but enough for my taste.
+I admit that the concept of comfort varies quite a bit from one person to another… That makes an average of 4.6€ per night for 2 people.
+Come on, let’s round it up to a little over 2€ per person for somewhere to sleep.
+Not too bad, right?

-I would say that, for people travelling around Asia on a small budget for example, they should expect to pay a minimum of 6/7$ per night.
-Allowing for $10 to be really certain.
+I would say that, for people travelling around Asia on a small budget, for example, you should expect to pay a minimum of 6/7$ per night.
+Allow $10 to be really sure.

-Between 10 and 20$, you can find beautiful double rooms with swimming pool available, depending on the location.
+Between 10 and 20$, you can find beautiful double rooms with swimming pools, depending on the location.
 Paying above $20/25 in Cambodia, I would frankly consider to be “luxury”.

-It should be noted that it is also possible to find private accommodation with the locals, for example in an Airbnb or simply couchsurfing.
-Here is a selection of the accommodation that I know personally, that I have heard about or in which I have had good feedback!
+It should be noted that it is also possible to find private accommodation with locals, for example through Airbnb or simply couchsurfing.
+Here is a selection of accommodation that I know personally, that I have heard about or for which I have received good feedback!

-After spending more than a month travelling in Cambodia, here is a selection of my favorite places to stay.
-I have slept in some of them, others have been recommended to me several times by travellers passing through, and some have been recently tested by friends!
+After spending more than a month travelling in Cambodia, here is a selection of my favourite places to stay.
+I slept in some of them, others have been recommended to me several times by travellers passing through, and some have recently been tested by friends!

 Siem Reap (Angkor)